Wayne Gift

-Leland Wayne Gift (October 21, 1915 – February 13, 1998) was an American professional football quarterback who played one season with the Cleveland Rams of the National Football League (NFL).
-He played college football at Purdue University.
+Leland Wayne Gift (October 21, 1915 – February 13, 1998) was an American professional football player who was a quarterback for one season with the Cleveland Rams of the National Football League (NFL).
+He played college football for the Purdue Boilermakers.

 Early life and college

 Leland Wayne Gift was born on October 21, 1915, in Medina, Ohio.
 He attended Canton McKinley High School in Canton, Ohio.

-Gift was a three-year letterman for the Purdue Boilermakers of Purdue University from 1934 to 1936.
+Gift was a three-year letterman for the Boilermakers of Purdue University from 1934 to 1936.
 He spent time as the team's starting quarterback.
 He was a member of the Sigma Pi fraternity.

 Professional career

 Gift played in ten games, starting one, for the Cleveland Rams of the National Football League during the team's inaugural 1937 season, totaling three carries for seven yards, three receptions for 20 yards, and three incomplete passes.

 Post-playing career

 During World War II he served in the United States Navy.
 He was an assistant coach for the Brooklyn Dodgers of the All-America Football Conference during the 1947 season.

 Gift died on February 13, 1998, in Louisville, Kentucky.